zhdk/tpf-client/README.md

 the number of peer slots can be adjusted so that different needs are covered.
 It supports streaming in PCM and OPUS and the formats are also configurable.

-You can download the client from:
+You can get the client from:

   https://github.com/zhdk/tpf-client